ziqinyeow/ziqinyeow/README.md

 ### Hi there 👋 , I am Zi Qin
 <!-- ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id) -->

-I graduated as a CS(AI) Undergrad @ the [University Of Malaya](https://www.um.edu.my/) in Feb 2024; since then, I have worked as a Software Engineer @ [Grab](https://www.grab.com/my/).
+I graduated as a CS(AI) Undergrad at the [University Of Malaya](https://www.um.edu.my/) in Feb 2024; since then, I have worked as a Software Engineer at [Grab](https://www.grab.com/my/).
 I built up my skills throughout my undergraduate years, interned at [Tapway](https://gotapway.com/), and won various public hackathons.
 I specialised in styling with CSS, deploying ML models directly on the edge, and rapid prototyping.

 ### I am proficient with